 Are you overlooking one of your company’s greatest potential marketing assets?
 It’s a force that, when truly inspired, could transform your digital strategy and elevate your online presence in the marketplace.
 I’m talking about your employees!

 Social media employee advocacy is an unlimited power source, and marketers are increasingly leveraging it to its fullest potential.
-While some organizations limit their employees’ social media use during work hours, others are encouraging employees to share a company’s brands and messaging throughout their personal social channels.
-Here's why your employees should play a critical role in your company’s social media marketing strategy.
+While some organizations limit their employees’ social media use during work hours, others encourage employees to share a company’s brand and messaging throughout their personal social channels.
+Employees can and should play a critical role in your company’s social media marketing strategy as a way to keep the flywheel spinning.

 The reality is that people are more trusting of content shared by someone they know personally rather than a faceless corporate entity.
-That’s why a brand’s message is 24 times more likely to be shared when posted on an employee’s personal profile versus a company’s page.
+Unless you’re marketing a major corporation, employees will collectively have far more followers than your official brand, providing an untapped audience for potential engagement.
+That’s why a brand’s message is eight times more likely to be shared when posted on an employee’s personal profile versus a company’s page.

-The types of results noted above have one major condition: employees cannot be forced to use their personal social media channels to promote a company’s brand.
+The types of results noted above have one major condition: employees cannot be forced to use their personal social media accounts to promote a company’s brand.

-Creating a culture in which workers feel compelled to share their personal accounts of what’s happening within a company and why the work they do matters requires a foundation that values individuals and their contributions.
-That type of culture cannot be created overnight, and it requires dedication and, more importantly, demonstration from leadership.
+Creating a company culture in which workers feel compelled to share their personal insights into what’s happening within an organization and why the work they do matters requires a foundation that values individuals and their contributions.
+That type of culture cannot be created overnight.
+It requires dedication and, more importantly, demonstration from leadership.

 When employees are happy, they’ll be more engaged and more likely to enthusiastically promote their employer and its mission.
 According to the Edelman Trust Barometer report, employees are the most credible voices on a company’s work environment, integrity, innovation, and business practices — well ahead of the CEO, academic sources, and media spokespeople.

-OK, you may not have the social leverage of a global brand with 500 employees.
+OK, you may not have the social leverage of a global brand with thousands of employees.
 But don’t minimize how pivotal a role employees can play, especially for B2B companies with highly complex products and services.
-In fact, employee advocacy works better for B2B companies than it does for B2C companies.
+In fact, employee advocacy works better for B2B companies than it does for most B2C companies.

 Just because you have happy, engaged employees doesn’t mean they have the marketing skills to deploy your social advocacy initiative.
 It’s important to give them easy-to-use tools.
 Here are a few suggestions for equipping employees with the support they need.

 Measuring social media success is not easy, especially when various staff members are involved in promotional efforts.
-Yes, each platform provides a large amount of data, but it’s difficult to assess exactly how your staff is contributing because their data doesn’t roll up into your company social accounts.
+Yes, each platform provides a large amount of data, but it’s difficult to assess exactly how your staff is contributing because their data is private and doesn’t roll up into your company's social accounts.

-Are your workers among the 60 million American employees who already share positive comments about their workplaces online?
+Are your workers among the millions of American employees who already share positive comments about their workplaces online?
 Use these tips and begin seeing the results that a socially active workforce can have on your brand awareness and overall inbound strategy.
-You can go even further and ask your best clients and partners to become advocates and, of course, you can return the favor as well.
+Take it a step further and ask your best clients and partners to become advocates and, of course, you can return the favor as well.

 Topics: Social Media